 When you create a new application, Pega Platform automatically generates the first portal for you.
-Depending on your UI, the default portal is called either User Portal (for Theme Cosmos) or Web Portal (for early adopters' Cosmos React).
+Depending on your UI, the default portal is called either User Portal (for Theme Cosmos in hybrid mode) or Web Portal (for Cosmos React).

 You can then configure the portal in App Studio by picking a template, populating it with pages and reusable widgets, and then setting up the primary menu.
 In this way, you can control what users see when they interact with your application, and what kind of navigation, forms, and work items they can create and use.
 To modify the interface even further, you can also set up different content visibility settings for each persona to ensure that users who belong to a specific group see only the information that is relevant to their responsibilities.

 The App Studio environment offers an updated portal authoring experience that relies on intuitive actions such as drag and drop operations, and provides a live preview of the menu.

 Discover more about creating portals in the following articles: